someobserver/recurgence/math/08-wisdom-function/index.md

 ---

 **Interpretation:**
-This formalism frames wisdom as a statistical property of the field dynamics:
+Wisdom is a statistical property of the field dynamics:
-- The **coherence term** provides a foundation of internal consistency,
+- The coherence term provides a foundation of internal consistency,
-- The **recursive sensitivity term** encodes adaptability to anticipated future states,
+- The recursive sensitivity term encodes adaptability to anticipated future states,
-- The **semantic mass term** roots wisdom in accumulated structure, but not in a strictly linear fashion,
+- The semantic mass term roots wisdom in accumulated structure, but not in a strictly linear fashion,
-- The **gradient response** keeps the system responsive to productive tension while damping pathological extremes.
+- The gradient response keeps the system responsive to productive tension while damping pathological extremes.

-Wisdom, in this sense, arises as a self-organizing, emergent property of the field—much like stability in physical systems governed by variational principles.
+Wisdom arises as a self-organizing, emergent property of the field—much like stability in physical systems governed by variational principles.

 ---